Hossam-h/Hossam-h/README.md

 ## 🧠 About Me

 - 💻 I focus on **building scalable APIs** and backend systems that power real-world applications
-- 🧩 Strong knowledge of **OOP, SOLID principles, and software design patterns**
 - ⚙️ Experienced with **databases, caching, and system architecture optimization**
 - ☁️ Comfortable with **DevOps practices**, including CI/CD, Docker, and AWS
 - 🧠 Constantly learning — exploring distributed systems, system design, and cloud-native architecture